praekelt/numi-api/docs/index.rst

 .. http:post:: /projects/

-  Creates a new project with the :ref:`project description <data-projects>` given in the request body and returns the created projects's description, along with the generated dialogue ``id`` field and ``url`` field for accessing the project description.
+  Creates a new project with the :ref:`project description <data-project>` given in the request body and returns the created projects's description, along with the generated dialogue ``id`` field and ``url`` field for accessing the project description.